Multiverse fiction about Joe, a middle-aged drifter, and Nobuyuki, a three-tailed kitsune...

-Middle-Aged Man in a Trashcan
+Middle-Aged man in a Trashcan by Wild Rose Press

 By William Brian Johnson | A multiversal sci-fi comedy adventure